For the next generation of leaders

 Where will you learn?

-Our pediatric fellowship program is offered at the IWK Health Centre, a tertiary care and academic centre for pediatric and women’s health in Halifax, Nova Scotia.
+Our paediatric fellowship program is offered at the IWK Health Centre, a tertiary care and academic centre for pediatric and women’s health in Halifax, Nova Scotia.
 As part of Dalhousie University’s multi-campus health care system, the IWK serves as a referral hospital for Atlantic Canada and is a centre of academic excellence.

 The diagnostic radiology department at the IWK Health Centre conducts nearly 50,000 radiologic exams per year and serves as an active radiology training program.
 Our department has a faculty of nine radiologists with expertise in both pediatric and women’s imaging.